-The challenge was to bring Arrow.com into a typical eCommerce buying experience.
-From the initial glance the project seemed simple.
-As a new designer hired to a global billion-dollar company, how naive could I be?
-Well… The answer is quite a bit.
+The challenge was to transform Arrow.com into a standard eCommerce buying experience.
+At first glance, the project seemed straightforward.
+As a newly hired designer at a global billion dollar company, how naïve could I be?
+The answer: quite a bit.

 In this particular example, three different buying journeys are presented to the user: In-stock (Buy), No-Stock (backorder), and Request Quote (call for price), all of which are separate inventories displaying their own data, individual experiences, and design hierarchy.
 Currently, arrow.com presents all potential buying options, and SKU’s to the frontend based on the data coming from the inventory feeds, which is creating confusion, large abandonment rate, and an overall bad experience.